 A good quantity to take here would be a daily oral dose of 500 µg, starting 4 weeks before the surgery.

-As a result of the dangers of a severe vitamin B12 deficiency, it is a matter of urgency to complete a course of vitamin B12 after an anesthetic with laughing gas.
+As a result of the dangers of a severe B12 deficiency, it is a matter of urgency to complete a course of vitamin B12 supplements after an anesthetic with nitrous oxide.

-This can be pursued through either injections or through oral supplements.
+This can be achieved through either injections or oral supplements.

 Dose, Duration and Active Ingredient